usnistgov/oscal-deep-diff/examples/odd-example-frontend/README.md

 # O.D.D.
 Example Frontend

-This project is meant to be a "minimal" example of an application consuming `oscal-deep-diff` as a library
+This project is a "minimal" example of an application consuming `oscal-deep-diff` as a library.

 ## Usage